 Email this pageGreenbelt Protection

-February 28, 2014 marks the ninth anniversary of the world’s largest permanent greenbelt.
+February 28, 2014 marked the ninth anniversary of the world’s largest permanent greenbelt.

 Protecting nearly 2 million acres of valuable lands from development, the Greenbelt supports healthy communities across the Greater Golden Horseshoe by curbing urban sprawl and preserving our natural heritage.
 Its woodlands are a natural carbon sink that clean our air and fight climate change.
 Its wetlands and moraine support our clean water systems.
 In addition, the farmlands on the Greenbelt supply dairy, pork, beef and poultry products, as well as fresh fruit and vegetables.